pnmq1103/cs202-super_mario/res/sprites/sprite_guide.md

 # Update 6/7
 - I have reorganized a few spritesheets (sorry for the inconvenience) to remove duplicates and better align with the game's design:
     + Merge four icons sheets into one (remove all duplicates)
-    + Merge two enemies sheets into one (bowser and small enemies)
+    + Merge two enemies sheets into one (bowser and small enemies): Bowser's sprites now go from index  1 - 20 (include fireballs at index 19 and 20), followed by other enemies.
     + Reorganize characters: merge luigi and mario sheets into 3 states: normal, star, fire.
 Position remains the same, only the index has changed.
         + The second column of normal mario/luigi sheets starts at line 22
         + The second column of star/fire mario/luigi sheets starts at line 36

-- You can now load the Texture2D for the sprite you need by specifying the line where the sprite's position is (Example: getCharacter(22)).
-For music and sound, specify the exact file name as it appears in the directory (Example: getMusic("boss")) This hasn't been tested extensively, so let me know if anything happens.
+- You can now load the Texture2D for the sprite you need by specifying the line (index) where the sprite's position is (Example: getEnemy(22)).
+- For mario and luigi, provide an additional parameter for the state you are using:
+    + n    :    normal
+    + s    :    star
+    + f    :    fire
+    + e    :    electric (luigi only)
+- For music and sound, specify the exact file name as it appears in the directory (Example: getMusic("boss")).
+### The manager hasn't been tested extensively, so let me know if anything happens.
 Thanks a lot.

 # How I think map data can be saved
 ## Reorganizing sprite sheets